 Applies to these roles: Author, Reporter, Admin

 There are almost as many ways to say hello as there are ways to make a Rise course.
-That’s why we make it easy to export your course to an XLIFF file for localization into left-to-right languages, such as Spanish and German, and scripts with double-byte character sets, such as Chinese and Japanese.
+That’s why we make it easy to export your course to an XLIFF file for localization into left-to-right languages, such as Spanish, French, or German, and scripts with double-byte character sets, such as Chinese and Japanese.